Establishment of the Organization

 Member States of the Organization

-Twenty-one Member States:
+Twenty-two Member States:

-The Hashemite Kingdom of Jordan, United Arab Emirates, Kingdom of Bahrain, Republic of Tunisia, People´s Democratic Republic of Algeria, Republic of Djibouti, Saudi Arabia, Republic of Sudan, Syrian Arab Republic, Republic of Somalia, Republic of Iraq, Sultanate of Oman, State of Palestine, State of Qatar, State Kuwait, the Republic of Lebanon, the State of Libya, the Arab Republic of Egypt, the Kingdom of Morocco, the Islamic Republic of Mauritania and the Republic of Yemen.
+The Hashemite Kingdom of Jordan, United Arab Emirates, Kingdom of Bahrain, Republic of Tunisia, People´s Democratic Republic of Algeria, Republic of Djibouti, Saudi Arabia, Republic of Sudan, Syrian Arab Republic, Republic of Somalia, Republic of Iraq, Sultanate of Oman, State of Palestine, State of Qatar, Republic of the Comoros, State Kuwait, the Republic of Lebanon, the State of Libya, the Arab Republic of Egypt, the Kingdom of Morocco, the Islamic Republic of Mauritania and the Republic of Yemen.

 Arab and international coordination and cooperation